DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Multidimensional Case Studies

 \subsection{A Solely Continuous Payment}

 We next consider a PA problem with a solely continuous payment which has been fully solved in \cite{Sung2025}.
 This example features both $\alpha_t,\beta_t$ as the Principal's controls, making it multi-dimensional unlike the toy example in Section \ref{subsec:HM}.
-Comparing to the generic case in Section \ref{sec:model}, here we assume no terminal lump sum payment $\xi \equiv 0$, and the Principal takes all the dividends, that is $D_t=(1-\beta_t)a_t-\alpha_t$.
+Comparing to the generic case in Section \ref{sec:model}, we take $b(t,a,x)=a, \sigma(t,x)=1$.
+We further assume no terminal lump sum payment $\xi \equiv 0$.
 The Agent's running utility is

 where $k^A(\cdot)$ can be any increasing and concave function.
 The Principal's utility is linear